Burnie: Cultural and educational institutions

-Burnie is also home to key educational institutions, including the Cradle Coast campus of the University of Tasmania (UTAS), where the Cuthbertson Research Laboratories are part of the Tasmanian Institute of Agricultural Research.
+Burnie is also home to educational institutions, including the Cradle Coast campus of the University of Tasmania (UTAS), where the Cuthbertson Research Laboratories are part of the Tasmanian Institute of Agricultural Research.
 The town also hosts campuses for the Tasmanian Polytechnic and Tasmanian Academy, ensuring a range of learning opportunities for students in the region.
 Alongside these, Burnie boasts numerous sporting and social organisations that contribute to the vibrant community life.